anthonykasza/hdc_experiments/README.md

   - S
   - SEG
 - Holographic Reduced Representations
+  - "reduced" in that all HVs are fixed length
+  - "holographic" in that all elements represent information
   - Frequency
     - HRRF is measurably better than the rest in some cases
+    - each component is a random complex number, a phase angle (phasor) between 0 and 2pi
+    - magnitude only is used
+    - binding is Hadamard product
 - Vector Derived Binding
 - Matrix Binding of Additive Terms
+- Tensor Product Representation
+  - results in higher dimensional vectors
+  - TPR is arguably not HDC because HDC uses fixed length vectors
+  - TPR did, however, inspire HDC/VSA
+- sparse block codes
+  - HV is partitioned into blocks of equal size (so that the HV’s dimensionality is a multiple of the block size).
+In each block, there is only one nonzero component, i.e., the activity in each block is maximally sparse

 Operations